AnomaMind: Agentic Time Series Anomaly Detection with Tool-Augmented Reasoning: Preliminaries

 \subsection{Problem Formulation}

-We formalize time series anomaly detection as a \emph{sequential decision-making process} that unfolds over multiple interaction steps.
-Given an input time series $\mathbf{x}_{1:T} = \{x_1, x_2, \dots, x_T\}$ together with optional contextual information $\mathbf{c}_{1:T}$, anomaly detection is no longer driven by fixed feature inputs.
-Instead, detection is carried out through a sequence of decisions under \emph{evolving inputs}, where newly acquired evidence is incrementally incorporated during inference.
-Specifically, the detection process proceeds over discrete steps $k = 1, \dots, K$.
-At each step, the decision-making process operates on the information currently available, which may include the original observations, contextual signals, intermediate analysis results, and outputs produced by external analytical tools.
-Based on this evolving information, an action $a_k$ is selected from a structured action space.
-Actions may correspond to operations such as refining candidate anomalous regions, invoking diagnostic analyses, or updating anomaly judgments.
-Importantly, intermediate findings and tool outputs are treated as part of the effective input for subsequent steps, allowing anomaly decisions to be iteratively refined as new evidence becomes available.
+We formalize TSAD as a \emph{sequential decision-making process}.
+Given an input time series $\mathbf{x}_{1:T} = \{x_1, x_2, \dots, x_T\}$ and optional contextual information $\mathbf{c}_{1:T}$, detection proceeds over steps $k=1,\dots,K$ rather than relying on a fixed one-shot feature input.
+At step $k$, the detection process maintains a state $s_k$ that contains the original observations, contextual signals, intermediate analysis results, and evidence produced by external tools.
+Based on this evolving state, an action $a_k$ is selected from a structured action space, such as refining candidate regions, invoking diagnostic analyses, or updating anomaly judgments.
+The action returns an observation or evidence item $o_k$, which is incorporated into the next state $s_{k+1}$.
+After a finite decision horizon or a stopping condition, the process outputs a set of detected anomalous intervals $\hat{\mathcal{S}}$.
+This formulation enables anomaly decisions to be progressively refined through multi-step evidence acquisition and revision.